 This situation is yet another skirmish in the long-term effort of Mexicans to exaggerate their importance in American history and pave the way for a bilingual, Hispanicized America.
-(See author Jorge Ramos` brag that “Latinos are not only the largest minority right now, but eventually we will be the majority in the United States, and the process is well underway.”)
+(See author Jorge Ramos` brag

-The Lopez film is one of five Latino projects that PBS is airing in the weeks before the start of Burns` "The War" on Sept.
+Call it a guilt trip or a cultural awakening, but some Latino filmmakers feel that the controversy over Ken Burns` upcoming World War II documentary has unexpectedly opened doors for their work at PBS.The maker of "Brown Is the New Green: George Lopez and the American Dream," which airs Sept.
+12, said he believed PBS was anxious to air his film before Burns` because "they had egg on their face."
+[BW: Actually, the date falls within the Hispanic Heritage Month of programming.]The Lopez film is one of five Latino projects that PBS is airing in the weeks before the start of Burns` "The War" on Sept.
 23. Advocates were angered that the Burns epic did not feature the contributions of Latino soldiers, and their protest this spring forced PBS` best-known documentarian to add such material to the film.

 [A Ken Burns Guilt Trip at PBS?
 Washington Post 8/26/07]

 went to war.
 Therefore, the percentage of Mexican Americans in uniform was less than 2 (1.8 to be precise).

 Patriots honor all individuals who served—I certainly do—but the Hispanic presence in the American armed forces during WWII cannot be considered numerically substantial.